For immediate live help try me at my video chat room below!

 Once you know the IP, the next challenge is to BLOCK

 it, and only it, without degrading the performance of

 your stack or Internet connection.
-I am going to
+It up to the Client

 Free US Google TELEPHONE service!